MicrosoftDocs/minecraft-creator/creator/Documents/LearningPaths/RTX/Documents/RTX_PBRTexturingGuide_Intro.md

 ## What's Next?

-Now that you have created a Mirror utilizing the roughness and metalness map, you can take a look at the next part of this guide that covers how to create custom textures in Adobe Photoshop and create your own texture set.
+Now that you have created a Mirror utilizing the roughness and metalness maps, you can take a look at the next part of this guide that covers how to create custom textures in Adobe Photoshop and create your own texture set.

 > [!div class="nextstepaction"]
 > [Physically Based Texturing Guide - Workflow](Documents/RTX_PBRTexturingGuide_Workflow.md)